 Throw in a paper grocery bag alongside your meal for the dirty dishes; toss it in your compost bin before heading inside with the sleepy kids.

 Pick this roasted vegetable orzo salad from Sprouted Kitchen.
 Pack it in a few jars, then forget about it for a few days.
-This salad can be served cold or at room temperature, so it’s a perfect pick for packing up and eating on the go.
+This salad can be served cold or at room temperature, so it’s a perfect choice for packing up and eating on the go.

-Try this alphabet veggie pasta salad from Teach.
-Eat.
-Love.
-Or take their favorite sandwich and put it on a stick, like this meatball sub from the Food Network.
+Take their favorite sandwich and put it on a stick, like this meatball sub from the Food Network.
 Bonus: It doesn’t need to be cut up for little mouths.

 These gluten-free cookies from 101 Cookbooks are sweetened only with bananas, so offer a guilt-free dessert regardless of how much of the meal made it into their bellies.